 Down the Rabbit Hole Part II: Who Watches the Watchmen?

 Down the Rabbit Hole is our recurring series on obscure internet communities.
 The shared interests of these communities are potentially offensive, often in poor taste, and always fascinating.
 Their views are not my own, and do not reflect the values of anyone at Softcover.
 We're here to watch and learn about the various fringe elements that certain corners of the web attract.
-Do you think these explorations do more harm than good?
 Let's have a discussion.

 As a general rule, like attracts like.
 People who hold similar interests tend to, when given the resources, find others who like the things that they do.
 This phenomenon is why hobbies or interests that began as obscure are now easier than ever to enjoy.
 The internet is the patron saint of geeks and nerds, armchair sports managers, and post-modern cinephiles alike.
 This is because online communities raise the sample size - someone who may never have met another like-minded enthusiast is no longer bound by geography.
 Do you have a unusual appreciation for turn of the century children's literature?
 There's a website for that.
 Model trains?
 All aboard.
 Nostradamus?
 No problem.